Search

 Silver Wattle

-Silver Wattle (Acacia dealbata) is an Australian tree ranging across the continent's eastern states of New South Wales, Victoria, and Tasmania.
-It has been widely planted in Mediterranean climates, warm temperate locations, and the highland tropics around the world.
-There is even a Wattle Day to celebrate these diverse, important, and diverse native plants.
-Wattle Day celebrated its 25th year of programs and outreach educational efforts.
+Silver Wattle (Acacia dealbata) is an Australian tree that ranges across the island continent's eastern states of New South Wales, Victoria, and Tasmania.
+The tree has been widely planted in Mediterranean climates, warm temperate locations, and the tropical highlands around the world.

-The Silver Wattle represent just one species in a diverse genus of over 950 species found only in Australia.
-New ones are being discovered every year.
-The tree's golden flowers produce a perfume that can fill a landscape or a garden from its overflowing bunches.
-In some places when planted outside its native habitat, particularly southern Africa, it has become weed and so less popular.
+The Silver Wattle is just one species in a genus of over 950 diverse Australian species only found there.
+New Acacia species continue to be discovered.
+The Silver Wattle produces golden flowers with a perfume that can fill a landscape or garden from overflowing bunches.
+In some places where it has been planted outside its native Australia, such as in East Africa, it has become an invasive weed and difficult to control with its copious seed production.

-A macro-photograph of a bud and blooming branches provide size comparisons.
+A macro-photograph of a Silver Wattle bud and the tree's blooming branches provide size comparisons.
 WHB

 Silver Wattle bud as seen by macro-photography (credit: Patrick Kavanagh)